 How Vizient conducts business reflects on our employees, customers, suppliers and members.
 That is why even as a privately held company, we hold ourselves accountable to many of the same governance and regulatory standards applied to publicly traded companies by the Securities and Exchange Commission.We comply with major provisions of the Sarbanes-Oxley Act, including the internal control review required in Section 404.
 Voluntary compliance is consistent with our efforts to increase transparency to our members and other stakeholders.Vizient's commitment to compliance by all employees is an essential component of our core business practices and is critical to the success of our mission.
 To this end, we have a comprehensive Business Conduct, Compliance and Ethics Program, including the following elements:

-President and Chief Executive Officer Curt Nonomaque leads the Vizient team from our Irving, Texas, headquarters.
+President and Chief Executive Officer Byron Jobe leads the Vizient team from our Irving, Texas, headquarters.
 With a strong background in finance and deep knowledge of health care, Jobe has a long history of leadership roles within Vizient and in the industry, specifically in the areas of strategy, operations and finance.

 A coordinated communications program ensures that members, customers, suppliers, employees and other key stakeholders are well-informed of news and information pertaining to financial performance.Consolidated Financial Statement – As part of our commitment to operational transparency, stockholder member CEOs and CFOs can view the company's financial statements.Value reporting – Each spring, we produce customized Value Scorecards for members to show the benefits earned through network participation.

 The Vizient Board of Directors ensures the integrity of financial audits and reports to member organizations through our Finance and Audit & Compliance Committees, which oversee financial reporting, investment portfolios (including corporate, 401(k) and pension), internal audit and risk and insurance programs.